 CLCH has good attendance on service user forums across several local authorities that they provide services to.
 CLCH Safeguarding Adults Team has also carried out service user feedback sessions.
 This provided invaluable information to help the Trust to understand how service users found their experience of safeguarding.

-HSAB is reassured that there is access to justice for those who want it
+HSAB is reassured that there is access Annual statistics show an improvement in Police to justice for those who want it action/prosecutions